National Association of Licensed Paralegals Marketing Strategy

 The National Association of Licensed Paralegals (NALP) is the longest running UK Membership Body for Paralegals.
 They’ve dedicated over 30 years to promoting the status of Paralegal Professionals in the UK and overseas.

 NALP has an arm of their business dedicated to training – the National Paralegal College (NPC).
 NPC is accredited by Ofqual and provides courses in paralegal qualifications, legal training and a NALP License to Practice.
-They also offer a variety of ways to study, including distance learning, blended learning, classroom learning.
+They also offer a variety of ways to study, including distance learning, blended learning and classroom learning.

 Achieving different goals for different services.